dougboude/tripleifdachallenge/README.md

 [![Build Status](https://travis-ci.org/FDA/openfda.svg?branch=master)](https://github.com/dougboude/tripleifdachallenge)

 tripleiFDAchallenge is a proof-of-concept project to answer the OpenFDA Developer Challenge to use the FDA's publicly available data on drug adverse events, medical device adverse events, and medication error reports.

+Powered by jQuery, jQueryUI, charts.js, and Bootstrap 3, this single page HTML5 web application utilizes the OpenFDA dataset as its model, and is designed as a tool to assist researchers in identifying anomalies (*spikes*) in aggregated datasets meeting the researchers' specified criteria.
+Furthermore, this tool enables researchers to delve into the details that comprise the identified anomalies.

 *Please note that openFDA is a beta research project and not for clinical use.
 While the FDA makes every effort to ensure that data and logic are accurate, you should assume all results are unvalidated.*

 # Contents

-This repository contains the connects to the `api.fda.gov/drug/event.json` end point:
+This repository contains code for a single page web application written in HTML5 which connects to the `api.fda.gov/drug/event.json` end point.

+It includes:

-* A primary web application page written in HTML.
+* A primary web application page written in HTML5.

-* A few connection scripts WHICH REQUIRE A BETTER DESCRIPTION
+* javascript files

+* Stylesheets and fonts

 # Prerequisites

-Not necessarily the following:
+This web application requires no backend server support, but does require an open internet connection and a modern browser, such as
+   * Internet Explorer 11.0 or later
+   * Firefox 38.0 or later
+or
-* Elasticsearch 1.2.0 or later
+   * Chrome 43.0 or later
-* Python 2.7.*
-* Node 0.10.*

 # Packaging

-Packaging info would be a good idea here.
-The following sample line doesn't really apply.
-Run `bootstrap.sh` to download and setup a virtualenv for the `openfda` python package and to download and setup the `openfda-api` node package.
+This distribution file will be a simple zip file.
+To install, unzip the file on your local PC, then open index.html with a modern browser.